-Further details about defined benefit obligations are given in Note 28.
+Further details about defined benefit obligations are given in Note 27.

-Notes to the financial statements for the year ended 31st March 2022 (All amounts are in INR Lakhs, as otherwise stated)
+Notes to the Ind AS financial statements for the year ended 31 March 2023

 34 Financial Risk Management Objectives & Policies

 The Company's principal financial liabilities comprise of short tenured borrowings, trade and other payables and financial guarantee contracts.
 Most of these liabilities relate to financing Company's working capital cycle.
 The Company has trade and other receivables, loans and advances that arise directly from its operations.